 Before we define the parity-even and parity-odd constituents of linear polarization, let us emphasize that these quantities are, at best, a proxy of magnetic helicity.
 As was already demonstrated in BBKMRPS and Bracco et al. (2019a), there cannot be a detailed correspondence with helicity, because polarization is only defined with respect to a plane.
-If the velocity or magnetic field are statistically isotopic, these fields can still be fully helical (Moffatt 1978), but a planar image of a cyclone could, with equal probability, also be seen from its back side, so it would appear like its mirror image.
-Of course, turbulence in galaxies is inhomogeneous, i.e., its statistical properties are not the same in different places.
+If the velocity or magnetic fields are statistically isotopic, these fields can still be fully helical (Moffatt 1978), but a planar image of a cyclone could, with equal probability, also be seen from its backside, so it would appear like its mirror image.
+Of course, turbulence in galaxies is inhomogeneous, i.e. its statistical properties are not the same in different places.
 An observer can tell whether one is observing from the outside or the inside.
 Therefore, there is a chance (but no guarantee) that a particular polarization pattern is preferred over its mirror image.
 Rotating convection, inspected from the top surface, is such an example in the context of solar turbulence.
-The magnetic field in our Galaxy is another example (Brandenburg & Brüggen 2020, hereafter BB20).

-Let us emphasize at this point that the use of the parityodd constituent of linear polarization as a proxy of magnetic helicity does not explicitly require information about the line-of-sight component of the magnetic field.
+Let us emphasize at this point that the use of the parity-odd constituent of linear polarization as a proxy of magnetic helicity does not explicitly require information about the line-of-sight component of the magnetic field.
 Faraday rotation measurements are therefore not invoked in our study.
 As was already discussed in Brandenburg (2019), it is not clear at this point how this could even be done.
 This can be regarded as a disadvantage, but we have to keep in mind that our technique is not trying to reconstruct the magnetic field.
 Instead, we use the appropriate and complete description of linear polarization to obtain a pseudoscalar without the need for a questionable reconstruction.
 It is simply a new diagnostic and it is then up to us to find out whether or not it has anything to do with magnetic helicity.
 It might also have to do with differential rotation, or with a combination of helicity and differential rotation.

 The purpose of the present work is to learn more about the theoretically expected patterns for edge-on galaxies by taking NGC 891 as a representative case.
-Here, we consider a numerical solution of a simple galactic mean-field dynamo of $\alpha\Omega$ type.
-The magnetic field is generated by the α effect (Krause & Rädler 1980) and differential rotation.
+Here, we consider a numerical solution of a simple galactic mean-field dynamo of $\alpha \Omega$ type.
+The magnetic field is generated by the $\alpha$ effect (Krause & Rädler 1980) and differential rotation.
 We embed a flat dynamo in a Cartesian domain.
-We do this by choosing a distribution of α that is concentrated about the midplane and has opposite signs above and below it.
+We do this by choosing a distribution of $\alpha$ that is concentrated about the mid-plane and has opposite signs above and below it.
 The magnetic diffusivity is taken to be constant.
 The radius of the disc is assumed to be 15 kpc.
-Some of our models are similar to those of Brandenburg et al. (1993), who discussed the application to two particular edge-on galaxies, NGC 891 and NGC 4631.
-Recent multi-wavelength continuum emission studies between wavelengths of $3.6 \,\mu\text{m}$ and $2.6 \,\text{mm}$ clearly show that the properties of dust grains in the ISM of NGC 891 are similar to those in the Milky Way (Hughes et al. 2014).
+Some of our models are similar to those of Brandenburg et al. (1993), who discussed the application to two particular edgeon galaxies, NGC 891 and NGC 4631.
+Recent multiwavelength continuum emission studies between wavelengths of 3.6 μm and 2.6 mm clearly show that the properties of dust grains in the ISM of NGC 891 are similar to those in the Milky Way (Hughes et al. 2014).
 This makes this galaxy an ideal laboratory for testing not only our model, but also for studying the roles of magnetic fields in galaxies in general.